How to use a spray grain to improve texture on a vinyl or leather repair?

 Professional artisans often use spray grains to blend the texture and appearance of a vinyl or leather repair.
 Most DIYers get good results embossing the filler or repair compound with a gloved hand or saran wrap or to create chaos and texture.
 If, after applying color, the repaired area remains noticeable, a spray grain will help disguise it.

-Some tips for applying a spray grain for vinyl/leather repair:
+Here are some additional tips for applying a spray grain to your vinyl / leather repair:

 • Experiment first on a piece of cardboard.